stevenao/activitystrea.ms/README.md

 Adds a value to the `http://www.w3.org/ns/activitystreams#instrument` property.

-### Class: `as.models.Actor > as.models.Object`

-The base class for all Activity Streams 2.0 Actor instances.
-Inherits from `as.models.Object`

-### Class: `as.models.Actor.Builder > as.models.Object.Builder`

-The base class for all `as.models.Actor` builder instances.
-Inherits from `as.models.Object.Builder`

 ### Class: `as.models.Collection > as.models.Object`

 The base class for all Activity Streams 2.0 Collection objects.
 Inherits from `as.models.Object`